Oscar Health rolls out its small business product Oscar for Business

 Oscar Health, a startup rethinking health insurance for the digital age, is rolling out a new product for small businesses called Oscar for Business.

-The rollout moves Oscar further away from its original bet on individual insurance through the Affordable Care Act, a move which vaulted the company, now valued at $2.7 billion, to initial success.
+The rollout comes as Oscar struggles with its original bet on individual insurance through the Affordable Care Act, a move which vaulted the company, now valued at $2.7 billion, to initial success.
 Oscar was the only startup that had the approval to sell exchanges under Obamacare when it launched in 2013, right before the ACA began to take full effect.
 That proved to be a catalyst for the company and it still owes the majority of its pipeline to the program.But the individual marketplace isn’t as lucrative as hoped in some areas of the country.
 Despite the large valuation, Oscar reportedly lost $128 million in the first three quarters of last year and was down $105 million in 2015.
 The company has since trimmed operations, boosted pricing and shuttered ACA sales in Dallas and New Jersey to steer the company around.

 There’s also a lot of uncertainty surrounding Obamacare.
 Though Republicans failed to gain consensus on a bill to repeal President Obama’s legislative legacy, our current administration has vowed to continue chipping out a deal to do away with the act.